semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

   - Register for an account :computer:
   - Link your ORCID id and Symplectic Elements accounts :computer:
   - Extend your ORCID record :computer:
-  - Enhance your online profile :computer:
+  - Enhance your online profile

 ### Motivation